Discovering Causal Relationships Between Time Series With Spatial Structure: Extending time series causal discovery to variables with spatial structure

-If practitioners are not willing to make assumptions of nonspatial sufficiency, they can swap sufficiency-assuming rules for edge orientation (e.g. PCMCI+ \cite{Runge2020}) for IC*'s final phase.
-Those willing to make such assumptions can enjoy the relatively higher power that comes with causal sufficiency \cite{Pearl2009}.
+Many constraint-based algorithms have been developed to allow for latent confounders (i.e.~relax the causal sufficiency assumption) \cite{Spirtes1993, Malinsky2018, Gerhardus2020, Rabel2026}.
+Orientation rules in these algorithms return a wider variety of edge types, often marking edges for which they are confident there are no latent confounders, or focusing on the placement of arrowheads rather than overall edge direction.
+If practitioners are not willing to make assumptions of nonspatial sufficiency, they can swap out sufficiency-assuming rules for edge orientation for those of non-sufficient algorithms.
+Those willing to assume there are no latent nonspatial confounders can enjoy the relatively higher power that comes with causal sufficiency \cite{Pearl2009}.